 I tried to keep in mind that this is a temporary situation, and I will get settled into my new place, find my new normal, and get back to my usual routines.
 By letting good enough be good enough and moving on, I’m much more likely to get right back on track than if I beat myself up or let myself think I was ‘failing’ because I couldn’t do all the things all the time.

-I recently revisited a podcast interview with my favorite Precision Nutrition coach Krista Scott Dixon where she was asked to finish the sentence: “It all comes down to...” and her answer was something like “your willingness to show up.”
+I recently revisited a podcast interview with my favorite Precision Nutrition coach Krista Scott-Dixon where she was asked to finish the sentence: “It all comes down to...”, and her answer was: “your willingness to show up.”
 In the long run, it’s much less important to focus on what you are doing on that one day (or one week or month) and much more important to focus on mastering the art of showing up.